 Many professional fields recognize the importance of ethics, and many classes in high school and college already include this content.
 Thus students are already exposed to areas such as business ethics, medical ethics, research ethics, and legal ethics (including international law and human rights).
 We will not focus on these ethics courses specifically, as they are already well established.

 These modules are intended to be integrated into the curriculums of high school or the first two years of college.
 These are introductory topics on ethical perspectives, and in that regard, they could be considered valuable preparation for a course in ethics for in-depth study.
 Besides laying the foundations for appreciating the importance of ethics for decisions they must make, the topics in these modules are important because they focus on the issues every student faces in education, their communities, and in their lives.
 We hope these modules can help provide students some guidance in their awareness, reflection, and decision-making.

 The instructional design of the modules is primarily based on “The 5 E’s of Constructivism,” a methodology for developing significant learning experiences and a process for articulating appropriate pedagogy.
 Constructivism is a teaching and learning strategy that draws on existing knowledge, beliefs, and skills.
 Within a constructivist approach, learners synthesize new understanding from prior learning and through experiences with new information.

 To maintain consistency, each module will follow the “5 E’s” of constructivism as phases of learning to facilitate content, critical thinking and problem-solving:

-Learners will begin each module with an interaction.
-An ethical situation will be presented.
+Learners will begin each module with context.
+Ethical situations will be presented.

-Learners will actively explore connections to ethics, and will be provided with a common base of experiences to identify and develop ethical concepts, processes, and skills.
+Learners will actively explore connections to ethics, and will be provided with a common base of experiences to develop ethical concepts, processes, and skills.